 Prepare the kale

-- Peel the stems from the kale and chop or tear into 1 inch pieces.
+- Wash the kale, remove the stems and chop or tear into small pieces.

-- Sautee in 2 tablespoons of butter until soft.
+- Sauté in 2 tablespoons of butter until soft, about 5 minutes

 Combine and serve

-- In a large bowl, mash the cooked rutabaga with the remaining butter, salt, pepper, kale, cream.
+- In a large bowl, mash the cooked rutabaga with the remaining butter, salt, pepper, kale, cream and green onion.

-- Transfer colcannon to a serving bowl and top with more butter (if desired) and chopped green onion.
+- Transfer colcannon to a serving bowl and top with more butter (if desired) and garnish with more chopped green onion (optional)

 Notes

-- Garlic or garlic-infused olive oil - sautee up some garlic or add some garlic-infused olive oil for us low-FODMAPpers
+- Garlic or garlic-infused olive oil – sauté some garlic or add some garlic-infused olive oil, which is a flavorful low-FODMAP option

-- Add some spices: thyme, savory, a pinch of nutmeg or mace, crushed sage or crispy sage in butter!
+- Add some spices – thyme, savory, a pinch of nutmeg or mace powdered sage or fresh sage sautéed in butter until crisp

 Nutrition